taiwangoldcard/website/content/community.md

 ### Patrick Ng, Education
 <img style="float:left; padding: 10px" width="200px" height="200px" src="/images/goldies/patrick-ng.png" />

-**Backround**: I'm originally from Hong Kong and grew up in the United States.
+**Background**: I'm originally from Hong Kong and grew up in the United States.
 I have a BA from the University of Pennsylvania and an MBA and MPH from Boston University.
 My background is primarily in hospital administration, health policy research, and medical device startups.
 I am also involved in church and recently helped start [Thrive Church](http://www.thrivetaipei.com/) that ministers to college students and young adults in Taipei.

 **Why Taiwan?**: I used to visit Taiwan almost every year for the past decade on work-related trips and saw just how amazing this country is and how friendly the people are.
 When an opportunity opened up to help in a research and education initiative in Taipei, it seemed like a great fit so my family relocated from Boston a couple years ago.
 As I have spent more time in Taiwan, it further cemented the feeling that we made the right decision: 1) convenience - efficient public transportation system in Taipei, 7-elevens on every block, restaurants and grocery stores within easy reach, 2) social equality - universal health care coverage and civil liberties, 3) people - warm, friendly, and helpful, 4) safe, and 5) Costco - there are 5 in Taipei!